-Please refer to IDNR's Community Park and Recreation Planning guide for detailed information on planning.
+Please refer to IDNR's Community Park and Recreation Planning guide (www2.illinois.gov/dnr/AEG/Pages/PlanningDevelopmentFacilityGuides.aspx) for detailed information on planning.
 It is recommended that a series of public meetings be held for the proposed project.
 Any additional sources of public input (referendums, surveys, open houses, fundraisers, etc.) are also strongly encouraged.